async-rs/async.rs/source/blog/2019-11-11-announcing-async-std-1-0.html.md

 }
 ```

 The `JoinHandle` makes it easy to spawn tasks and retrieve their results in a uniform fashion.
-Also, it every task allocates in one go, this process is quick and efficient. `JoinHandle`s themselves are future-based, so you can use the for directly waiting for task completion.
+Also, every task allocates in one go, this process is quick and efficient. `JoinHandle`s themselves are future-based, so you can use the for directly waiting for task completion.

 ### Futures-aware sync module